ErikKalkoken/fynemeta/README.md

 ## Generate AppStream metadata

-The "appstream" command generates a AppStream metadata file from our FyneApp.toml file.
-For that to work we will need to define some additional parameters.

 > [!NOTE]
 > We currently only support a subset of the AppStream specification, which is needed to pass all checks when creating an AppImage.
 If you need additional parameters please open a feature request or submit a PR.

+The `appstream` command generates an AppStream metadata file from a FyneApp.toml file.
+For that to work it needs to have some additional parameters.

 Here is an example of a complete file: